 Want to Know More?
 Check out our full review of the Furrion Wireless Back Up Camera.

 Runner-up: DoHonest 5” Wireless RV Backup Camera

-- ★Easy Installation- The transmitter is build into wireless backup camera for trucks, which takes the place of...
+- ★Hassle-Free Installation: The transmitter is built into the wireless backup camera for trucks, eliminating the need...

 About: The DoHonest 5” Wireless RV backup camera is a great option for RVs under 40’.
 You’ll love the stable connection that allows you to get a crystal clear 1080P view of what’s behind you.
 The display includes parking assist lines to help predict the path of your RV while backing into your spot.
 The included night vision mode allows you to maintain visibility, even if you’re running behind and need to park at night.

 With a 150-degree wide-angle view, you can keep an eye on every obstacle in your path.
 This can help you avoid a costly accident that could damage your RV.
 If you’re looking for a high-quality backup camera at a budget-friendly price, DoHonest is a fantastic option to consider.

 Is a Camper Backup Camera Worth It?

 While camper backup cameras can be expensive, they may be cheaper than your deductible.
 Even a single minor incident could cost exponentially more than a backup camera.